matrixinfer-ai/kthena/docs/matrixinfer/docs/reference/cli/minfer_get_models.md

 ### Synopsis

 List Model resources in the cluster.

+If NAME is provided, only models containing the specified name will be displayed.

 ```
-minfer get models [flags]
+minfer get models [NAME] [flags]
 ```

 ### Options